 Tongue & Lip Ties

-During the first two months of their lives, we went to lactation consultants, pediatricians, and chiropractors to see if we could figure out why they couldn’t latch and why they kept throwing up all of my hard-earned milk!
-Finally, at 2 months old they were diagnosed with tongue and lip ties and had them clipped.
+During the first two months of their lives, we went to board-certified lactation consultant after consultant, pediatricians, and chiropractors to see if we could figure out why they couldn’t latch and why they kept throwing up all of my hard-earned milk!
+I had tried a breast shield to get them to latch better, tried to have them sit up after eating, and all the other things that had been suggested to me.

-Once that happened they would have been able to latch more easily and we tried for a day but I realized it was easier and more predictable for all of us if I just continued to exclusively pump.
 Plus, by then they weren’t really sure what my boob was supposed to do since I hadn’t been trying to breastfeed them before pumping anymore so they were getting this thing shoved in their mouths that were hurting from the laser procedure and they were hungry.
 Not an ideal mix.

 Click the graphic below to read more of our tongue and lip tie journey.